Beyond bookmarks

 Inevitably, fractional notes started to form across my work computer, phone and laptop.
 It didn't help matters that I would infrequently glue the fragmented notes together, so most of the time, I would abandon orphaned notes altogether.
 I soon realized reading articles leisurely, without saving notes, was more productive as I could read more content in the same amount of time it took to write notes.
 The problem with that is that relying solely on long term memory isn't feasible.

 There have been numerous articles I've pulled my hair out while scouring my browser's history attempting to locate an invaluable article.
 A good example of this was when I wanted a junior developer to have the same framing when writing tests as I had.
 I once read a series of articles by Kent C. Dodds on the fundamentals of React Testing Library which changed the way I write tests to this day.
 While Kent still has useful posts around the topic, I could no longer find the ones I had once revered.
 I suspect this is because the information has been moved into a testing course behind a paywall.
-This meant I can't rely on my browsing history either.
+This meant I couldn't rely on my browsing history.

-Dipping into bookmarks
+Dipping into extensions

 A sense of relief and excitement washed over me as I realized I could finally create a frictionless way to collect highlights across the web.
 This was possible because I had accrued an ecosystem of projects from a component system to a note taking system.
 These projects unlocked the ability to rapidly create my own browser extension-based bookmark manager.
 This bookmark manager could send slices of the web to my notes system via an API.

-This tool can be found as Queso1 — it's an open-source Chrome extension.
-Nowadays, when I'm browsing the web, I'll bookmark the articles I want to read later.
 To help burn down articles I want to read, I have a job that generates a newsletter with articles I haven't read yet (totaling to 30 minutes of read time) and emails the newsletter to me daily.
 Each bookmark in the newsletter has a link to the article and a link to the bookmark in my notes system.

 Queso is also built in a way that I can simultaneously read through an article and jot my musings in Chrome.
 After completing an article I can also mark that I have read it using Queso.
 The biggest time-saver came from automatically linking the web article's metadata.
 Queso pre-populates the article's URL, title, author, and generates estimated read time for every bookmark.
 As a start, Queso was a reading-based to-do list for unread content and a digital breadcrumb trail for the rest.